Our verdict

 This time spinning at 10K RPM, the Dremel's abrasive element immediately bit into the Vanish Carbon's outsole and kicked up a storm of red foam as it sank in like a hot knife through butter.

-Using a tire tread gauge to assess the destruction our tool had wrought, we found that a whopping 3.2 mm of material was lost during the twenty-two-second test.
+Using a tyre tread gauge to assess the destruction our tool had wrought, we found that a whopping 3.2 mm of material was lost during the twenty-two-second test.
 We can actually see the midsole at the bottom of the crater, making this among the worst performances we've come across in the lab so far.
 As such, we don't recommend using the Vanish Carbon as a speed trainer too regularly unless attempting to beat a PR or lacing up for race day.

 Altra Vanish Carbon Outsole durability